 Plainville Farms produce turkeys using all-natural ingredients, no antibiotics, no animal by-products as feed, and renewable energy is used.
 Plainville Farms has been producing healthy and responsible food products since 1835.
 Traditionally, the wastewater generated from the facility has been directed to a marsh field.

 Meat-processing operations with legacy infrastructure are finding it increasingly difficult to meet ever-tightening wastewater regulations.
-Because the initial designs of these systems were intended for more lenient standards, meat and dairy operations often struggle to hit removal-efficiency targets.

 The meat processing facility had historically used an in-house skim tank design to treat production wastewater.
 The skim tanks have been modified over the years to meet decreasing effluent limits, but more improvements were necessary.